andrewpatrickdu/domain-adaptation-cloud-detection/README.md

 ```

 ### Online adaptation (test-time adaptation)
-Two test-time adaptation appoaches were used to update a source model in the online adaptation setting: (1) Dynamic Unsupervised Adaptation (DUA), and (2) Test Entropy Minimisation (TENT).
+Two test-time adaptation approaches were used to update a source model in the online adaptation setting: (1) Dynamic Unsupervised Adaptation (DUA), and (2) Test Entropy Minimisation (TENT).

 #### DUA